I thank the Leas-Cheann Comhairle for selecting this matter for debate.

 The reality is that it is not business as usual.
 When Jigsaw was providing a comprehensive service to the people of Clondalkin, Lucan, Palmerstown and Newcastle, it was business as usual.
 That comprehensive service is being ripped away.
 The hole in the youth mental health service provided to the people of this area will not be filled unless there is intervention.
 I urge the Minister of State to use all of his powers to intervene in this instance to ensure that the people of Clondalkin enjoy the service they are used to.
 It has saved many lives.
 As Deputy Gino Kenny has suggested, we are talking about Jigsaw because it provides a really good service.
 We will not know the damage caused by not having this service until it has gone.
 I urge the Minister of State to intervene as soon as possible.

 I thank colleagues for raising important issues during this debate.
 I accept Deputy Curran's point about the need for a local-based service in Clondalkin.
-Deputy Ó Broin has asked me to talk the Minister of State, Deputy Daly.
+Deputy Ó Broin has asked me to talk with the Minister of State, Deputy Daly.
 I assure him that I will do so.
 Deputy Gino Kenny mentioned that it was Jigsaw's decision to pull out of Clondalkin.
 He made the strong point that 84% of the money for Jigsaw is public money.
 We accept that it continues to provide a good service.
 Deputy Ward made the important point that we cannot allow a hole to develop in these services.
 We accept that Jigsaw has saved lives.
 The validity of the arguments is credible.

 Deputies will appreciate that the HSE has a statutory responsibility for the planning and delivery of health and personal social care services at local level.
 In this case, the HSE and Jigsaw strive to deliver services in the best possible manner in line with the availability of resources and taking account of evolving service requirements.
 The Minister of State, Deputy Daly, has had several meetings with the HSE and Jigsaw recently to ensure local public representatives and other groups are kept apprised of the need to integrate Jigsaw's services in Clondalkin with other services in the wider south-west Dublin area.
 Deputies can rest assured that the Minister of State will continue to monitor this issue carefully.
 I will bring the valid arguments that have been made by Deputies during this debate to the attention of the Minister of State.